Trails-Through-Shadows/TTS-Frontend/README.md

 - Run the server *publicly*
   - `npm run dev -- --host`

-## Accessing the dashboard
+## Accessing the app
-- Open a web browser and go to `http://localhost:8000/` to access the frontend website
+- Open a web browser and go to `http://localhost:5173/` to access the frontend website
 - Use the superuser credentials to login and access the site

 ## Documentation